This house was built at 1902 Lombard.

 The garage has a turnstile to enable the car to be turned around and driven out front forward.

-Hartley was a leading Everett lumber baron, mayor, state legislator, and governor.
+Hartley was a leading Everett lumber baron, mayor, state legislator, and governor of our state.

 Madrona Apartments (1923)